Skip to Content

 Although this part of the Pitbull breeds’ history cannot be pushed aside, the Pitbull breeds are known to be charming and intelligent, and these are some of the things that make them wonderful family pets.

-They are a very unique dog breed whose characteristics and behaviors depend largely on how they were trained, the kind of environment they are exposed to, and their bloodline.
+They are a unique dog breed whose characteristics and behaviors depend largely on how they were trained, the kind of environment they are exposed to, and their bloodline.

 What Is the Gator Pitbull?

-The Gator Pitbull Bloodline is a very impressive one and the sole purpose of breeding this dog was to produce a champion fighter dog.
+The Gator Pitbull Bloodline is a very impressive one, and the sole purpose of breeding this dog was to produce a champion fighter dog.

 There are two bloodlines that can be considered the Gator Pitbull.
 They are: